 Supporting someone with a mental health problem

-It can be distressing and upsetting to see someone we love experiencing a mental health problem.
-Despite your good intentions and desires to help, you may be left feeling powerless and ill-equipped to provide mental health support.
+Supporting someone we love who is experiencing a mental health problem can be distressing and upsetting.
+Despite your good intentions and desires to help, you may feel powerless and ill-equipped to provide mental health support.
 Remember that for this person, even having someone check in on them may make a vast difference.
 It will help them feel less alone, as they are reminded of the fact that people care about how they are feeling.

 What symptoms might they have?

-Anxiety and depression are not one-size-fits-all disorders.
-In fact, the symptoms can vary drastically from person to person.
+The symptoms of anxiety and depression can vary drastically from person to person.
 Some of the physical signs you can look out for are:

 - Lack of energy or feeling tired all the time